naman14310/Interview_Prep/Coding Notes/DP/Knapsack.md

 ```

 ### 1. Subset Sum Problem
-Given an array of non-negative integers, and a value sum, determine if there is a subset of the given set with sum equal to given sum.
+Given an array of non-negative integers, and a value sum, determine if there is a subset of the given set with sum equal to given target sum.

-Memorization
+Input: n = 6, arr[] = {3, 34, 4, 12, 5, 2}, target = 9

+Output: 1

+**Memorization**

 ```cpp
 bool solve (int arr[], int n, int target, int idx, int curr_sum, vector<vector<int>> & dp){